 Lindberg first came out in favor of the eviction plan a month ago during a different hearing when she said: "We have had a free-rider problem here for a long time.
 There needs to be action, or otherwise the law means nothing."

-The homes in the trust are part of a trust that has been tied up in the courts since it was seized by Utah in 2005 over allegations of mismanagement by Jeffs and other leaders of the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
+The homes are part of a trust that has been in state control since 2005 because of allegations of mismanagement by Jeffs and other leaders.

 The Fundamentalist Church of Jesus Christ of Latter-Day Saints is a radical offshoot of mainstream Mormonism whose members believe polygamy brings exaltation in heaven.
 Polygamy is a legacy of the early teachings of The Church of Jesus Christ of Latter-day Saints, but the mainstream church and its 15 million members worldwide abandoned the practice in 1890 and strictly prohibit it.